slawpiwo/java8examples/README.md

 # java8examples
+part1:
-part1 - Passing code with behavior parametrization
+ - Passing code with behavior parametrization
+ - Filtering with custom predicate class and anonymous class
+ - Filtering with GeneralFilter